 Omega three oil is an essential fatty acid that is vital for body metabolism, but is not naturally produced by dogs.
-It is an important part of the diet of humans and pets alike.
+It is an important part of the diet for humans and pets alike.

 Is Quality Dog Food Enough?

 Though dog food packages claim that they contain omega three fatty acids, they usually lack in the most important, which are eicosapentaenoicacid (EPA) and docosahexaenoic acid (DHA).
+That last one, DHA, is super important.

-How Omega Three Helps Dogs
+How Omega 3 Helps Dogs

 Depending on your dogs general state of health, improvements can be seen fairly quickly.
 Although it may well take 3 or 4 months to see any major changes.